walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 ![adding crone citation](/assets/zotero_editing_pane.png)

+Zotero now knows about our citation and we could use it for any number of things.
+But before we move on, let's cover two other ways to add citation information.
+Every book is given an an identifying number, an **International Standard Book Number (ISBN)**

 Grab information from a webpage
 It can take an ISBN and fill in all the rest of a book's metadata for you. insert citations in a text.